Saketh1702/six-degrees/README.md

 2. New music comes out frequently, as a user, I want to see the latest collaboration songs appear when I search for certain connections. (staying up to date)

-   My next prioritization is to ensure the database of songs and collaborations stays up to date since my database is only current as of July 2020.
+   My next prioritization is to ensure the database of songs and collaborations stays up to date since my database is only current as of December 2024.
 This ensures that when someone searches up an artist with a new collaboration song, the song is recognized as a linker and may help to connect two artists if they were not connected before.

    One way to do this is to automate a process once-a-week to fetch new songs from the Spotify API via the weekly hot playlists which often feature new music.
 This way the database stays up to date with music that 80% of people will search for.